openpnp/openpnp/Motion-Controller-Firmwares.md

+## Controllers and Firmwares for Advanced Motion Control

+This page list Controllers and Firmwares that are known to be compatible with Advanced Motion Control features.
+Other controller may also support the needed features.
+Beyond basic motion control capabilities, the following are key features:

+1. The controller provides a [`M115`](https://www.reprap.org/wiki/G-code#M115:_Get_Firmware_Version_and_Capabilities) firmware report command.
+This is used to automatically detect the type of the firmware in OpenPnP.
+Some automated setup can then be provided by the [[Issues and Solutions]] system.

+2. The controller can manage extra axes (`A`, `B`, `C` etc.) as true axes, with simultaneous motion.
+Controllers/firmwares that only support switching "extruder" `E` axes with `T` multiplex commands are not valid.
+Any mixing of axes must be correctly supported, including all aspects of feed rate and acceleration limiting according to the [NIST RS274/NGC Interpreter – Version 3 standard](https://www.nist.gov/publications/nist-rs274ngc-interpreter-version-3), more specifically section "2.1.2.5 Feed Rate", or better.

+3. The controller can report axes positions, including extra axes (`A`, `B`, `C` etc.), typically with the [`M114`](https://www.reprap.org/wiki/G-code#M114:_Get_Current_Position) command.

+4. The controller can reset axes positions, including extra axes (`A`, `B`, `C` etc.), typically with the [`G92`](https://www.reprap.org/wiki/G-code#G92:_Set_Position) command.

+5. `G92` must work correctly when motion is still pending.
+Either by implicitly waiting for still-stand or (better!) by allowing on-the-fly offsetting.

+6. The controller can wait for motion completion, typically with the [`M400`](https://www.reprap.org/wiki/G-code#M400:_Wait_for_current_moves_to_finish) command.
+Any further commands sent after the `M400` must be suspended until motion completion.
+The controller must only acknowledge the command, when motion is complete i.e. the "ok" response must be suspended until then, providing blocking synchronization to OpenPnP.

 ## Smoothieware

 A special Smoothieware firmware for OpenPnP is available.
 It contains some bug-fixes and features that are crucial for use with OpenPnP but are not present/accepted in the official Smoothieware firmware.
 The firmware and more details are available here: